 The watercolor painting design looks very gentle and the colors are wonderful.
 I used a quilt batting to make it fluffy to match the image of this fabric.

 KF: Can you tell us any special elements or ideas that you incorporated into this creation?

-KF: What are some tips for making this skirt?
+KF: What are some tips for making this wallet?

-KF: How should we wear this skirt in everyday situations?
+KF: How should we use this wallet in everyday situations?

-KF: Thank you very much, Yuki!
+KF: Thank you very much, Yui!
 Here are sewing instructions along with step by step photos from her.
 Enjoy crafting!